-Except for dunes, terps and dikes, the terrain is flat.
+Except for dunes, terps and dikes, the terrain is painstakingly flat.
 So, no climbing or rock scrambling during the trail.
 That sounds easy, but actually it is not.
-Every hikers knows a flat surface for long is taxing on (certain) muscles.
-There is a Friezenberg part of a nature conservation area, which translates as ‘Frisians Mountain’.
+Every hiker knows a flat surface for long is taxing on (certain) muscles.
+There is a Friezenberg, part of a nature conservation area, which translates as ‘Frisians mountain’.
 However, this mountain is located off track in the region Twenthe in the Netherlands, and only still 40 metres high.
 Of course, part of Frisia is the isolated rocky island Heligoland, or Deät Lun ‘the land’ in Halunder speech (a variant of the Frisians speeches) far out at the North Sea.
 Here you can climb the red rocks up to 61 metres high.
 It is not on the trail, but you can make this side trip.

 The roots of the people living along the Frisia Coast Trail is what scholars call une civilisation de l’eau.
 A water people with their own culture and history, different from cultures on the mainland.
 The Marsh Arabs of Europe.
 The coastline is essentially a delta.
 The Nile Delta but in a more humid climate.
 Yes, Frisia is a delta.
+Where sweet meets salt.
 Of rivers, creeks, dunes, islands, inlets, bays, sandbanks, dunes, barrier beaches, (former) peat lands, (former) woods and tidal marshlands.
 The delta is so huge that it drains a large part of the European continent, and it therefore spans several countries.
-When you rotate the map of Europe 45 degrees clockwise -top pointing northwest- you will see Frisia is but a pimple on the southern fringes of the North Sea.
+When you rotate the map of Europe 45 degrees clockwise -top pointing northwest- you will see Frisia is but a big pimple on the southern fringes of the North Sea.

 This itinerary of the Frisia Coast Trail is, in fact, not the first.
-This honor, the first itineary goes to a Welshman of Flemish descent, Wizo Flandrenis.
-Wizo fitz Walter, son of Walter, was born in Wiston Castle, Pembrokeshire around 1135.
-He hiked through Frisia in 1157 to return the relics of Saint Odolphus to the monastery of Stavoren (in 830 Saint Odolphus had founded a church at Stavoren.
+Credits for the first itinerary goes to a Welshman of Flemish descent, Wizo Flandrenis.
+Wizo fitz Walter, son of Walter, was born in Wiston Castle, Pembrokeshire around the year 1135.
+He hiked through Frisia in 1157.
+The reason was to return the relics of Saint Odulphus to the monastery of Stavoren.
+In 830, Saint Odulphus had founded a church at Stavoren.
 The relics were sold on the market by a Viking in London in 1034.
 The Vikings, however, declared the relics were sold to them by the monks of Stavoren themselves.
 Anyway, Wizo reported his travels in the Itinerarium Fresiae.

-Lastly, when designing the trail, and which is in our opinion a continious process, we make use of the trailblazers before us, like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Jabikspaad, Romeinse Limespad and many more.
+Lastly, when designing the trail, we made use of the trailblazers before us.
+Like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Jabikspaad, Trekvogelpad, Romeinse Limespad, Klompepaden, and many many more.